|

 flesh from it.
 These teeth are replaced at intervals throughout the

 tigerfish’s life.
-Males and females are similar in form and
+Males and females are similar in form and coloring but

-Tigerfish Found in the fast flowing waters of the Upper Zambezi can reach 10kg in
+in the fast flowing waters of the Upper Zambezi

 Distribution